The script that triggers/sends the tracking events to Google Analytics must be loaded once (and only once) on every page of your site.

 If you don’t think it’s working correctly, you can check your Real-Time reports or use Google Tag Assistant to verify your setup.

-If you’re a Shopify merchant using Google Analytics for tracking, you’re in luck.
+If you’re on Shopify and using Google Analytics as your main tracking tool, you’re in luck.
 Our new tracking code update for Shopify users is faster, more versatile and more efficient than ever before.
+We also have new features and updates in our Shopify app for Google Analytics.